AtlasOfLivingAustralia/delma-python/docs/source/getting_started/Installation.rst

 Python Package Index
 --------------------

-To install the latest version of ``paperbark`` using pip do:
+To install the latest version of ``delma`` using pip do:

 .. prompt::

-    pip install paperbark-python
+    pip install delma-python

 To upgrade to the latest release:

 .. prompt::

-    pip install --upgrade paperbark-python
+    pip install --upgrade delma-python

 Source
 ------